Azure/azure-monitor-baseline-alerts/docs/content/patterns/avd/_index.md

 | AVD-ServiceHealth-Service Issue                                           | na                         | Service Health |  na           |   4  |

 **NOTES:**
-:one: Alert based on associated Automation Account / Runbook
+1. Alert based on associated Automation Account / Runbook
-:two: See the following for custom condition.
+2. See the following for custom condition.
 Note that both Standard and Premium values are incorporated into the alert rule. ['How to create an alert if a file share is throttled'](https://docs.microsoft.com/azure/storage/files/storage-troubleshooting-files-performance#how-to-create-an-alert-if-a-file-share-is-throttled)
 Service Health - The alert severity cannot be set or changed from 'Verbose'

 ## 📣Feedback 📣